kbokhonko/onliner/README.md

 # Onliner

-Gem for getting list of online users
+Gem for Rails application - provides you list of online users (for authentication gem 'devise')

 ## Installation